 Vaginal laser treatments can target a variety of concerns, but one of the most common ones that many women suffer from is incontinence (also known as SUI in the vaginal treatment world).
-This problem is much more common that many people believe it is and it often goes unreported to doctors as many women feel embarrassed by it.
-The most common type of incontinence, stress urinary incontinence, occurs when pressure is increased on the bladder.
+This problem is much more common than many people believe it is, and it often goes unreported to doctors, as many women feel embarrassed by it.
+The most common type of incontinence, stress urinary incontinence (SUI), occurs when pressure is increased on the bladder.

-Another issue that many women face is vaginal relaxation syndrome.
-Vaginal relaxation syndrome has characteristic symptoms including vaginal laxity and an increase in vaginal canal diameter.
-This is typically caused by childbirth, where stronger symptoms occurring after multiple childbirths.
-Vaginal relaxation syndrome can be treated by laser gynecology treatments Toronto.
+Another issue that many women face is vaginal relaxation syndrome (VRS).
+Vaginal relaxation syndrome has characteristic symptoms, including vaginal laxity and an increase in vaginal canal diameter.
+This is typically caused by childbirth, with stronger symptoms occurring after multiple childbirths.
+VRS can be treated by laser gynecology treatments Toronto.
 Thermal energy is directed to the vaginal area in short and quick bursts.
-This laser treatment causes the wavelengths emitted to initiate collagen production and shrinking of the skin cells of the vagina; producing the result of a tightening of the vaginal canal.
+This laser treatment causes the wavelengths emitted to initiate collagen production and shrink the skin cells of the vagina, resulting in the tightening of the vaginal canal.

-Laser gynaecology treatments Toronto typically costs anywhere between $800-$1000 per treatment, depending on the vaginal medical issue and laser used.
-Multiple treatments are typically required to achieve optimal results and at Sovereign Skin with offer a discounted, packaged price if a series of treatments is purchased.
-Typically, 4-6 treatments spaced a few weeks apart, will provide the patient with long-lasting results.
-The cost for vaginal laser treatments is best if purchased as a package of laser treatments, rather than singular sessions.
+Laser gynaecology treatments typically cost anywhere between $800 and $1,000 per treatment, depending on the vaginal medical issue and laser used.
+(Note that these prices are subject to change over time and vary according to geographical region.)
+Multiple treatments are typically required to achieve optimal results.
+At Sovereign Skin, we offer a discounted, packaged price if a series of treatments is purchased.
+Typically, 4 to 6 treatments spaced a few weeks apart provide the patient with long-lasting results.
+The cost for vaginal laser treatments is best if purchased as a package of laser treatments rather than singular sessions.

 Why is it important to choose an expert to do your treatment?

-There are many types of medical clinics that offer laser gynecological treatments, including plastic surgeons and gynecologists; but it is equally as important to choose the right kind of specialist to perform a laser gynecological treatment.
+There are many types of medical clinics that offer laser gynecological treatments, including plastic surgeons and gynecologists.
+But it is equally as important to choose the right kind of specialist to perform a laser gynecological treatment.
 The key is to choose someone who has extensive training in laser gynecological treatments.
-Ideally, an experience cosmetic gynecological surgeon is an ideal choice for this line of treatment.
-Cosmetic gynecological surgeons are medical doctors who specialize in aesthetic vaginal surgery; making these doctors the most specialized and knowledgeable about laser gynecological treatments.
+Ideally, an experienced cosmetic gynecological surgeon is an ideal choice for this line of treatment.
+Cosmetic gynecological surgeons are medical doctors who specialize in aesthetic vaginal surgery, which makes these doctors the most specialized and knowledgeable about laser gynecological treatments.